lebleuciel/Custodial-Wallet-Contracts/README.md

 # Custodial Wallet Contracts
+Custodial Wallet Contracts is a blockchain-based project that provides a framework for deploying and managing custodial smart wallets on the Polygon network.
+It includes deployable ERC-20, ERC-721, and ERC-1155 contracts, along with supporting scripts and APIs for wallet creation, batch operations, and retrieval.
 # Running the Project

 To get the Custodial Contract up and running, follow these steps carefully: